-- Enrollment is open to health science and biomedical PhD graduate students and postdoctoral affiliates 2X a year (November and April).
+- Enrollment is open to all health science and biomedical PhD graduate students and postdoctoral affiliates.

 - Each URBEST activity you participate in earns you “points.”

 - Points are used to evaluate engagement when selecting trainees for internships, fellowships or travel awards.